pgarimap/pgarimap.github.io/_projects/Best_Interpolation_Method.md

 ## Project Description

-This project explores the application of machine learning techniques to enhance the efficiency of biohydrogen production.
+This project explores the most suitable method for interpolation of hydro-met data.

 ##Methodology